 Two of our directors and one former director have personally guaranteed certain of our leases and loan agreements.
 In connection with the \$1.5 million loan we obtained in July 2001 to finance our Fargo restaurant, we entered into an agreement concerning guaranty which provides, among other things, that such guarantors will be indemnified from any liabilities they may incur by reason of their guaranties of our indebtedness.
 Our board of directors has agreed to compensate Steven J. Wagenheim, our president, chief executive officer and one of our directors, for his personal guaranties of equipment loans entered into in August 2003 and January 2004.
 In August 2006, we entered into a lease agreement with Carlton pursuant to which we may finance lease up to \$3.0 million of equipment.
-Mr. Wagenheim was required to personally guarantee payments to be made to Carlton under this lease financing agreement for which our board of directors agreed to compensation for each of these guarantees is 3% of the balance of the obligation and is calculated and accrued based on the weighted average daily balance of the obligation at the end of each monthly accounting period.
-During the first quarters of 2008 and 2007, we recorded \$25,803 and \$12,179, of such compensation in general and administrative expense, respectively.
-We paid no such compensation in the first quarter of 2008 or the first quarter of 2007.
+Mr. Wagenheim was required to personally guarantee payments to be made to Carlton under this lease financing agreement for which our board of directors agreed to compensate him.
+The amount of annual compensation for each of these guarantees is 3% of the balance of the obligation and is calculated and accrued based on the weighted average daily balance of the obligation at the end of each monthly accounting period.
+During the first half of 2008 and 2007, we recorded \$49,731 and \$49,927 of such compensation in general and administrative expense, respectively.
+We paid \$30,000 of such compensation in the first half of 2008 and no such compensation in the first half of 2007.